MicrosoftDocs/customer-insights/ci-docs/data/customer-insights-dataverse.md

 1. Create two security groups on your Azure subscription - one **Reader** security group and one **Contributor** security group and set the Microsoft Dataverse service as the owner for both security groups.

 1. Manage the Access Control List (ACL) on the `customerinsights` container in your storage account through these security groups.
-   1. Add the Microsoft Dataverse service and any Dataverse-based business applications like Dynamics 365 Marketing to the **Reader** security group with **read-only** permissions.
+   1. Add the Microsoft Dataverse service and any Dataverse-based business applications like Dynamics 365 Sales to the **Reader** security group with **read-only** permissions.
    1. Add *only* the Customers Insights application to the **Contributor** security group to grant both **read and write** permissions to write profiles and insights.

 ### Set up PowerShell